Le Grand Kallé: 1953–1962: African Jazz, "Indépendance cha cha", first European tour, and Surboum African Jazz

-Roger Izeidi (left) and Vicky Longomba (right) speaking with a Belgian woman during African Jazz's 1960 tour in Brussels.

 During the 1960 Belgo-Congolese Round Table Conference in Brussels, which met to negotiate the Congo's forthcoming independence, Thomas Kanza, then a civil servant with the European Common Market, organized the participation of Congolese musicians at diplomatic and social receptions held for the delegates.
 Before this, he had contacted his brother Philippe in Léopoldville to help recruit leading performers.
 In response, Kabasele gathered musicians from African Jazz and OK Jazz, among them Vicky Longomba, Roger Izeidi, Nico Kasanda, Déchaud Mwamba, Pierre "Petit Pierre" Yantula Elengesa, and Antoine Mwango Armando "Brazzos".
 Some musicians, including Franco Luambo, declined to participate due to leadership preferences, but Kabasele successfully persuaded Vicky Longomba and Brazzos to join the band alongside the African Jazz members.
 African Jazz reached Brussels on 30 January 1960, becoming the first Congolese musical act and rumba band to perform in the city.
 Because the conference had already opened on 20 January, they were absent from the initial sessions.
 Their first official performance took place on 1 February at the Plaza Hotel during a gala known as Le Bal Congo or Le Bal de l'indépendance, organized by the newspaper Congo.
 The event brought together political figures from Congo and Belgium, African students, diplomats, athletes, and diaspora communities, and was recorded by Flemish public television.
 After speeches by Philippe and Thomas Kanza, African Jazz performed "Indépendance Cha Cha", a Congolese rumba-infused song celebrating the confirmation of Congo's forthcoming independence on 30 June 1960.
 Sung in Lingala, Kikongo, and French, the song immediately lifted the crowd's energy and filled the dance floor.
 Delegates such as Patrice Lumumba and Joseph Kasa-Vubu enjoyed being referenced in the lyrics.
-The band played into the early morning, gaining unprecedented exposure among Belgian listeners.
+The band played into the early morning and gained unprecedented exposure among Belgian listeners.
 On 20 February, they again performed "Indépendance Cha Cha" at the Plaza Hotel for the conference's closing ceremony.
 The song became widely recognized as an anthem for African countries achieving independence.
 Other politically engaged works by Kabasele from this period include "Lumumba", "Congo ya Sika biso", "Bilombe ba gagné" ("the best ones have won").
 These recordings featured musicians such as Roger Izeidi (maracas, vocals) and Vicky Longomba (vocals).